shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “You’re welcome.”

 ‘Nic wiped it all over.
-It was really nice of Fisher to bring a towel.
+It was nice of Fisher to bring a towel.
 It doesn’t solve the problem completely, but it helps reduce the problem.
 What could the surprise be?
 There’s no way it’s about the boots, right?
 Or does he somehow know that’s what she’s after?

 ‘Nic dried herself off and walked up the slope to the top of the outcropping.
 The smell of fish flooded her nostrils.
 Today, the basket was already half full of fish.
 She pointed at it.